afcrowther/pi-gen/README.md

  - **Stage 2** - lite system.
 This stage produces the Raspbian-Lite image.
-It installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wireless LAN and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
+It installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, dphys-swapfile, and other basics for managing the hardware.
 It also creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.

    There are a few tools that may not make a whole lot of sense here for development purposes on a minimal system such as basic Python and Lua